 What is Maintenance 4.0?
-The Future of Maintenance
+The Future of Predictive Maintenance

 As Industry 4.0 organizations continue to gravitate to more advanced modes of operation, it is only logical that maintenance reaches another level of maturity as well.
 Maintenance 4.0 is prioritizing the use of connected technologies and innovations like ScoutCam’s visualization-based AI platform that can enable automation and data connectivity in maintenance processes.